-XI.
+XIII.
 Summary: Industry innovation and importance of fair rating of alternative investments

 Alternative investment funds are diverse, and play a key role in a balanced portfolio, offering diversification, risk reduction and non-correlated returns to the investor.
 It is counter-intuitive, then, that these products be rated automatically high risk.
 This does a disservice to the investors who should be able to access these benefits.
-It is important that Canadian investors can fairly and adequately access hedge funds, alternative mutual funds, alternative ETFs and private credit investment funds as part of this balanced portfolio.
+It is important that Canadian investors can fairly and adequately access alternative investment funds as part of this balanced portfolio.
 The high-risk rating assigned to many alternative investment funds is antiquated, inaccurate and inconsistent with historical risk-adjusted returns and overall, serves as a detriment to Canadian investor.
 This risk rating system must be disrupted and replaced by a modern, fair and accurate approach.

-CONTRIBUTORS
+CURRENT CONTRIBUTORS

-Claire Van Wyk-Allan, CAIA, Managing Director, Head of Canada, AIMA Keith Black, PhD, CFA, CAIA, FDP, Former Managing Director of Content Strategy, CAIA Association Jiří Król, Deputy CEO & Global Head of Regulatory Affairs, AIMA & Global Head, Alternative Credit Council Nick Smith, Managing Director, Alternative Credit Council Steven Novakovic, Managing Director, CAIA Curriculum, CAIA Association Rob Lemon, Executive Director, Prime Services, CIBC Capital Markets AIMA Canada Risk Rating Guideline Working Group 2018 & Third Eye Capital
+Steven Novakovic, Managing Director, Educational Programming, CAIA Association Claire Van Wyk-Allan, CAIA, Managing Director, Head of Canada, AIMA Jiří Król, Deputy CEO & Global Head of Regulatory Affairs, AIMA & Global Head, Alternative Credit Council Nick Smith, Managing Director, Alternative Credit Council